timescale/docs.timescale.com-content/tutorials/tutorial-forecasting.md

 ### Holt-Winters with Python [](tutorial-python)
-The [Holt-Winters][holt-winters] model is another widely used tool in time-series data analysis.
+The [Holt-Winters][holt-winters] model is another widely used tool in time-series analysis and forecasting.
 It can only be used for seasonal time-series data.
 The Holt-Winters model uses simple exponential smoothing to make future predictions.
 So with time-series data, the forecast is calculated from taking a weighted average of past values, with more recent data points having greater weight than previous points.
-Holt-Winters is considered to be simpler than ARIMA, but there is no clear answer as to which model is superior in forecasting.
+Holt-Winters is considered to be simpler than ARIMA, but there is no clear answer as to which time-series prediction model is superior in time-series forecasting.
 It is advised to create both models for a particular dataset and compare the performance to find out which is more suitable.

 We will use Python to analyze how long it takes from the Financial District to Times Square at different time periods during the day.